Ryanair Irish pilots back industrial action as unrest spreads

 The union is required to give at least one week’s notice before any strike.

+Ryanair said Forsa should continue with the mediation process that has been under way for more than a year instead of threatening what it described as “ill-timed industrial action”.

-Ryanair’s main pilots union in Spain will vote in the coming days on possible industrial action, including strikes, in direct response to planned job cuts, the local SEPLA trade union said.
+The company’s main pilots union in Spain will vote in the coming days on possible industrial action, including strikes, in direct response to planned job cuts, the local SEPLA trade union said.

 The airline cited delays in deliveries of Boeing’s (BA.N) grounded 737 MAX jet as the reason for halving growth plans for next year.
 SEPLA said Ryanair has threatened to fire 100 pilots in Spain as part of those plans.